rjsalvadorr/vuepress-starter/README.md

 ### subtitle

-Title of post.
+Subtitle of post.
 Appears in the post list of its category page.

 ### date